Emanuel Herrera: Career in Argentina

-Club Deportes Concepción
+Deportes Concepción

 Herrera move to Chile by joining Concepción with the help of his agent.
 On 26 February 2011, Herrera made his debut for the club in a 2–0 win over Deportes Puerto Montt on the opening game of the season.
 On 5 March 2011, Herrera scored his first goal for the club against Lota Schwager.
 After 9 games without scoring, Herrera scored twice in a 4–1 win over Everton de Viña del Mar on 8 May 2011.
 29 May 2011, Herrera scored twice in a 2–2 draw against C.S.D.
 Rangers.
 Herrera began scoring for the three weeks with a double against Club de Deportes Copiapó, Deportes Naval and San Marcos de Arica.
 After scoring 11 goals in the first half of the season, Herrera was able to be joint-top scorer along with Claudio Latorre, Ariel Roberto Pereyra and Cristian Milla.

 Following the club lost in the final last year to Deportes Iquique, the club faced Club Universidad de Chile whether to take the third spot for the Copa Sudamericana.
 In the first leg in the playoffs for the third spot for the Copa Sudamericana in Club Deportes Concepció stadium, Herrera scored a brace in a 2–2 draw against Club Universidad de Chile on 27 July 2011.
 In the second leg in the playoffs for the third spot for the Copa Sudamericana Club Universidad de Chile (host) won 2–0, eliminating Club Deportes Concepción out of the Copa Sudamericana.

 Despite the club lose the spot in the Copa Sudamericana, Herrera played strong in the league scoring 11 goal, being the scorer of the tournament.
 Towards the end of the season, Herrera scored 16 goals, tallying up in total of 27.
 But the team failed to qualified for the playoffs for promotion and placed third in the league, just two points behind Deportes Naval.